We are back from 4 weeks in South Africa and do we have a lot of stories to tell you!

 When you drive into Cape Town it immediately feels cosmopolitan: the curvy road towards the harbor with Table Mountain in the background.
 Just amazing.
 There are so many things to do in Cape Town, enough to stay for a week or so.
 For sure you need to board the cableway to the top of Table Mountain.
 Don’t forget to drive south towards the Cape Peninsula and stop at Muizenberg, St. George’s Town and of course Cape Point.

 In Cape Town itself you of course don’t want to miss the BoKaap neighborhood.
 Before doing so head to the quirky Truth Coffee café, a steampunk world of copper pipes and old metal.

 Antrim villa was our home for 4 days while in Cape Town.
 We did not stay at the actual guesthouse, but rented a 4-person apartment nearby.
 The apartment offered self-catering possibilities but I am sure the guesthouse itself is perfect as well.

 Safety in South Africa

 This post has just been a first introduction to our South African adventures.
 We never felt unsafe which might be comforting to everybody who’s considering to travel to South Africa.
-And if you are still in doubt about safety, please read this.

 The country is impressive.
 It had a rough history and it will continue to struggle, but the overall beauty of nature and friendliness of the people made us decide to return soon.